Hungary

 For the tax year 2024, the tax base must be determined on the basis of the pre-tax profit of the tax year 2022.

-The tax rate will be 10%; however, the tax rate is also calculated differently for the two parts of the tax base.
+The tax rate is 10%; however, the tax rate is also calculated differently for the two parts of the tax base.
 The tax rate for the part of the tax base determined for the first half of 2023 is 8%, while for the part of the tax base determined for the second half of 2023, a bracketed tax liability is introduced, which means that:

 • the tax rate for the part of the tax base not exceeding HUF 10 billion is 13%, and